Hague Convention - Child Protection

 - overseas authorities asking Australian authorities to check on the welfare of a child in Australia and provide a report.

-In Victoria, Hague Convention requests are coordinated through the specialist intervention unit within the service implementation and support branch.
-Requests under the convention are rare and will generally be communicated by the specialist intervention unit to the relevant area operations manager or director, child protection of the relevant division.
+In Victoria, Child Protection Hague Convention requests are coordinated through the interstate liaison team.
+Requests under the Child Protection Hague Convention are rare and will generally be communicated by the interstate liaison team to the relevant deputy area operations manager or director of the relevant division.

 Case practitioner tasks

-- Inform the specialist intervention unit if a request covered by the Child Protection Hague Convention is received from a source other than the specialist intervention unit.
+- Inform the interstate liaison team if a request covered by the Child Protection Hague Convention is received from a source other than the interstate liaison team.

 - Consult your supervisor about the request, assessment and next steps.